-You may notice that detractors mention the site speed as reason for their low net promoter score, or that neutrals say they’d be more satisfied if they could also export the insights your tool helps them gather.
+You may notice that detractors mention the site speed as a reason for their low net promoter score, or that neutrals say they’d be more satisfied if they could also export the insights your tool helps them gather.

-In such cases, you should sit with your product team and prioritize the issues that can be solved faster and could have higher impact on the overall customer satisfaction.
+In such cases, you should sit with your product team and prioritize the issues that can be solved faster and could have a higher impact on the overall customer satisfaction.

 Turn your SaaS into an automated growth machine with simple & beautiful NPS surveys.